-Medical and health services managers held more than 300,000 jobs in the United States in 2010, according to the BLS.
-The BLS reports that these individuals earned a median salary of $88,580 a year in 2012.
-Employment of medical and health services managers was predicted to rise 22% from 2010-2020, which was higher than the average expected employment growth for that time period.
+Medical and health services managers held 372,670 jobs in the United States in 2018, according to the BLS.
+The BLS reports that these individuals earned a median salary of $99,730 per year in 2018.
+Employment of medical and health services managers is predicted to rise 18% from 2018-2028, which is higher than the average for all occupations.

 The American Academy of Professional Coders (AAPC) offers certification for professional medical coders and billers.
 The credentials offered by this organization are purported to help medical records professionals gain employment or earn higher salaries in their current positions.
 Some available certifications include the Certified Professional Coder (CPC), the Certified Professional Coder - Outpatient Hospital (CPC-H) and the Certified Professional Coder - Payer (CPC-P).